Suite 1000 #149

 Radha is proud of her track record of successfully defending employers against invalid overtime complaints.
 In one case, the jury completely denied any recovery to plaintiff.
 In addition, Radha was the attorney of record for Biddlecome v.
 M.D.
 Anderson Cancer Hospital, a case of first impression upholding the application of the FMLA by the Southern District of Texas.

 Radha is an associate municipal court judge for the City of Houston Municipal Courts, a certified mediator and licensed by both the Texas State Bar and Georgia State Bar.
 She is a commissioner of the City of Houston Police Officers Civil Service Commission.
 She is a member of the National Employment Law Council, the National Association of Minority and Women Owned Law Firms, the Houston West Chamber of Commerce, the Indo American Chamber of Commerce of Greater Houston, and DAYA Legal Clinic.
 She is a past president of the Indo American Charity Foundation.
-Radha is a part of Leadership Houston, Class XXXV (2016).
+Radha is a 2020 Higginbotham Fellow (American Arbitration Association) and was selected to the Leadership Houston, Class XXXV (2016).

 Radha earned her law degree from University of Texas Law School, where she founded the Asian Law Students Association.
 She earned her bachelors of arts degree in political science with high honors from the University of Texas at Austin.